What Does Schizoid Personality Disorder Look Like?

 Takeaway

 Schizoid personality disorder, or ScPD, tends to emerge early in life.
 It’s a disorder that can cause people to lack interest in socializing and forming relationships.
 As a result, they may come across as cold or emotionally distant.
 Because this disorder may seem similar to other mental health conditions, it can sometimes be hard to diagnose.
-Treating it can also be challenging.
+Treating the disorder can also be challenging.
 However, certain types of online or in-person therapy may improve people’s symptoms, interactions, and relationships.

 Taking steps toward treatment is brave